-6.2.
-Expression definitions.
-An expression is some symbolic form that can be used to define a function-in general not a static object within program code, but derived dynamically from a particular program execution.
+6.1.
+Definitions.
+An expression is some symbolic form that can be used to define a function in general not a static object within program code, but derived dynamically from a particular program execution.
 Expressions are central to interval computation, because the Fundamental Theorem of Interval Arithmetic (FTIA) is about interpreting an expression in different ways:

-- (i) as defining a Level 1 point function f; - (ii) as defining various (depending on the finite precision interval types used) interval functions that give proven enclosures for the range of f over an input box x; - (iii) as defining corresponding decorated interval functions that can give a stronger conclusion: e.g., in the set-based flavor, that f is everywhere defined, or everywhere continuous, on \boldsymbol{x} enabling, say, an automatic check of the hypotheses of the Brouwer Fixed Point Theorem.
+- (i) as defining a mathematical real point function f; - (ii) as defining various (depending on the finite precision interval types used) interval functions that give proven enclosures for the range of f over an input box x; - (iii) as defining corresponding decorated interval functions that can give the stronger conclusion that f is everywhere defined, or everywhere continuous, on $\boldsymbol{x}$ -enabling, for example, an automatic check of the hypotheses of the Brouwer Fixed Point Theorem.